sougata-github/go-learn/README.md

 To start a new project/module cd into your project directory and then use `go mod init <name-of-your-module> or <github-repo-link>`

 It will create a `go.mod` file containing the name of the module and the Go version we're using.
-If we start install other external modules, these will be present here along with the version number.
+If we start installing other external modules, these will be present here along with the version number.

 Remember that every Go file is a part of a package.
 We identify the package to which it belongs to by typing the `package` at the top of the file and then the name of the package.
 For example: